Email FacebookTwitterMenu burgerClose thin

 If the service is carried out on a discretionary basis, then the advisor(s) will be able to trade your assets as they see fit, without your final approval for any specific trade.
 Non-discretionary services, on the other hand, require the client to sign off on all trades and investments.

-It’s also worth noting that you could invest in a variety of exchange-traded funds (ETFs) and other stable investments for similar returns.
-If you go this route, you won’t be paying management fees to an advisor.
-However, the trade-off is that you’ll need to manage your funds all on your own.
+It’s also worth noting that you could go the DIY route by building and managing your investment portfolio yourself.
+It’s certainly possible to invest in a variety of exchange-traded funds (ETFs) and mutual funds and get similar turns to a professionally managed portfolio.
+And if you go this route, you won’t be paying management fees to an advisor.
+Of course, the trade-off is that you’ll need to manage your funds all on your own and won’t have the insights and expertise of a professional.
 You should also know that advisors tend to offer these services in conjunction with the financial planning services discussed below.

 General Financial Planning Services